-Divide By The Property’s Useful Life
+Step 2: Divide By The Property’s Useful Life

 In our example, let’s use our existing cost basis of $206,000 and divide by the GDS life span of 27.5 years.
-It works out to being able to deduct $7,490.91 per year or 3.6% of the loan amount.
+Your depreciation would be $7,490.91 per year, or 3.6% of the loan amount.

-Calculate The Depreciation Schedule
+Step 3: Calculate The Depreciation Schedule For Rental Property

 In the first year you have the property, you can only claim depreciation for as long as it has been in service.
 Therefore, if you start renting the property in May, you have to pretend you started renting in the middle of the month.

 The IRS has tables that it provides at the end of Publication 946.
 Use the second chart in appendix A to determine which table will give you the percentage of depreciation to take in the first year.
 Since we’re using GDS on residential rental property with a mid-month service assumption starting in May, you can take 2.27% depreciation in the first year.